mkoo21/elastic-log-aggregation/README.md

+## Overview
+Here we have an nginx server in a docker container that shares a volume with a filebeat container on the same host.
+Elasticsearch and Kibana also run on the same host in this case, although there is no need for this since there's no need for them to share a volume with any other components of this system.

+Start by spinning up the stack with `docker-compose up --build -d`, then create some access logs with `curl localhost:8080`.

 ## Elasticsearch
 - List indices: `curl $ES_HOSTNAME:9200/_cat/indices`
 - Get mappings: `curl $ES_HOSTNAME:9200/$INDEX/_mapping` (You can use the mapping API to make changes like field type)